-Folks, I could not wait to recreate this Hawaiian banana bread pudding for you as soon as Lynne and I returned home from Hawaii.
+Folks, I could not wait to recreate this Hawaiian banana bread pudding for you as soon as my other half and I returned home from our trip to Hawaii.

 Now, don't get me wrong, we didn't actually want to come home from that holiday (like any other holiday) as we were having so much fun.

-However, at least I knew when we did, I had this AMAZING pudding to recreate to share with you all and to remind Lynne and I of that amazing trip.
+However, at least I knew when we did, I had this AMAZING pudding to recreate to share with you all and to remind both of us of that amazing trip.

 This pudding really packs a huge punch of banana and vanilla flavours from every single mouthful that you devour!

 It's no secret that I'm a big fan of bread puddings.

 Check out the chocolate chip and vanilla bread and butter pudding we had at our wedding that I recreated and you'll understand why.

 So, when at the traditional luau I approached a table creatively decorated with bananas and pineapples with this banana bread pudding in the middle my excitement and salivation levels basically hit the roof!

 One plateful was not enough, I just had to have two.
 Excess I know, but I was on holiday!